ADA-DPM: A Neural Descriptors-based Adaptive Noise Filtering Strategy for SLAM: Methodology

 \textbf{Importance Scoring Loss:} $ \mathcal{L}_s $ is divided into $ \mathcal{L}_q $ , which supervises the prediction of $q$, and $ \mathcal{L}_\sigma $ which supervises $ \sigma_p$.
 Among them, $ \mathcal{L}_\sigma $ is represented by the binary cross-entropy with a ground-truth of all ones.
 The mathematical representation of $ \mathcal{L}_s $ is as follows:

-where, $\tilde{t}$ denotes the translation component, and its data representation is as shown in Equation \hyperref[eq_8]{(8)}; $\sigma^{p}_{i,j}$ denotes the importance score predicted by the Importance Scoring Head; this paper sets the hyperparameter $\lambda_{q}, \lambda_{\sigma}$ are 0.5 and 0.2 respectively.
+where, $\tilde{t}$ denotes the translation component, and its data representation is as shown in Equation \hyperref[eq_7]{(7)}; $\sigma^{p}_{i,j}$ denotes the importance score predicted by the Importance Scoring Head; this paper sets the hyperparameter $\lambda_{q}, \lambda_{\sigma}$ are 0.5 and 0.2 respectively.

 \textbf{Dynamic Segmentation Loss \& Loop-Closure Detection Loss:} We use cross-entropy to train the Dynamic Segmentation Head and the Loop-Closure Head.
+During the training of the Dynamic Segmentation Head, feature points corresponding to moving objects such as cars, pedestrians, and bicycles (including potentially movable objects like parked cars at road signs) are treated as dynamic points, while the remaining feature points are treated as static points.
 It is important to note that during the Loop-Closure training stage, we freeze the weights of the Encoder and Decoder components and only train the Loop-Closure Detection Head.

 The loss function for the point cloud registration part of ADA-DPM is as follows:

 where this paper sets the hyperparameter $\lambda_{1}$, $\lambda_{2}$, $\lambda_{3}$, $\lambda_{4}$, and $\lambda_{5}$ are 0.1, 1.0, 1.0, 1.0, and 1.0, respectively.